 During the winter it can get quite cool in the south of Brazil.
 In Florianopolis it can drop as cold as 2-3ᵒC.
 These locals suggest the south is probably best to avoid in the winter unless your plan on visiting the wineries in Bento Gonçalves, Rio de Grande do Sul.

-If you’ve forgotten an item or just fancy updating your holiday wardrobe Brazil has got it covered, check out the cool selection of fashion stores, designer boutiques, galleries and specialised shops.
+If you’ve forgotten an item or just fancy updating your holiday wardrobe Brazil has got it covered, check out the cool selection of fashion stores, designer boutiques, galleries and specialized shops.

 Rio is quite expensive so if you’re on a budget avoid shops in Leblon and Ipanema and opt for shopping in Copacaban, São Paulo can be very expensive.
 Pick up a bargain in Avenida 25 de março, its noisy, crazy and packed but really cheap.
 In Salvador you will find all price ranges available in most shopping malls, check out Shopping Iguatemi.

 The country holds not one, but two fashion weeks, São Paulo fashion week and Fashion Rio.
 Check out some of the locally born designers and maybe treat yourself to a beautiful and unique piece –

 Carlos Miele – The designer plays with mixing technology and traditional handcrafted design to create beautiful results, his clothing regularly features traditional Brazilian elements.

 Alexandre Herchcovitch – Most recognised for his avant-garde designs and diverse prints, his trademark skulls became an icon of Brazilian youths in the nineties.